• Skip to primary navigation

 Image text: How to Dice a Mango, with small mango hedgehog in top right.

-Mangos can be tricky, with their enormous seed and wonky oval shape.
-Learn three safe, easy steps for dicing a mango; no peeler required.
-(Plus, learn how to make a mango hedgehog!)
+Cutting a mango can be tricky, with that enormous seed and wonky oval shape.
+The Hedgehog Method is the easiest way to dice a mango; no peeler required.
+(Plus, you can use it to make an adorable mango hedgehog!)

 Block pottery bowl filled with diced mangos.